Building HIPAA compliant messaging solution using QuickBlox API

 The data is backed up in the recovery center and coupled with the High Availability design in the production center.
 This allows the system to be relatively better protected at both ends.
 We work hard to ensure any hardware failure or even complete shutdown of a hardware host will not affect the availability of the application and the PHI data.

-Our experts developed the best products aimed at protecting against leakage and data loss.
-This allows us to create solutions of any complexity that best meet the individual needs of your business.
-If you have questions about ways to implement security measures, please reach out to us.
+Our experts developed products aimed at protecting against leakage and data loss.
+This allows us to create solutions of any complexity that best meet the individual needs of your HIPAA-compliant telehealth platform.
+If you have questions about ways to implement security measures, please contact us.

 Get the latest posts delivered right to your inbox.